kristinemlarson/gnssrefl/docs/use_cases/use_at01.md

 ### Data Summary

-**at01 is the only tide gauge in this region of Alaska.**

 at01 observes all constellation signals and high-rate data are available.
 There is good visibility over a large azimuthal region.
 The monument is about a meter taller than normal geodetic monuments to improve visibility of the sea surface.
 From the [geoid app](http://gnss-reflections.org/geoid?station=at01&lat=0.0&lon=0.0&height=0.0) you can see the general location of the antenna with respect to the coast.
 You will also note that it is at ~12 meters above sea level.

 <p align=center>
 <img src=../_static/geoid-at01.png width=400>